mgabriele1/idmt380/README.md

 ### [Optional] Enable Watch

-1. Simply  un-comment line 10 in gulpfile.js and run command `gulp` again to have your Command Line watch for file changes like saves
+1. Simply  un-comment all gulp.watch commands in the gulpfile.js and run command `gulp` again to have your Command Line watch for file changes like saves to CSS and JS

 	To stop the watch process, press Ctrl + C